Skip to main content

 Performance & Lighthouse

 This site is pre-rendered, keeps JavaScript light, and avoids extra dependencies where native browser behavior is sufficient.
-Recent Lighthouse checks have scored the site highly across performance, accessibility, best practices, and SEO.
+Lighthouse CI runs against every push and pull request, gating deploys behind 100 Performance, 95+ Accessibility, 90+ Best Practices, and 95+ SEO across every prerendered route.

 100